-Guanidine is a small molecule oral medication that has been used to treat the symptoms of Lambert-Eaton myasthenic syndrome (LEMS), a rare autoimmune disease that weakens muscles mainly in the upper limbs.
+Guanidine is a small molecule oral medication that has been used to treat the symptoms of Lambert-Eaton myasthenic syndrome (LEMS), a rare autoimmune disease that weakens muscles mainly in the lower limbs.
 Guanidine is one of the byproducts of protein metabolism that is excreted naturally in urine.

 How guanidine works